-You designate source and target bridge destinations as either queues, topics, or distributed destinations.
+You designate source and target bridge destinations as either "queues", "topics", or "distributed destinations", as described in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.
 Optionally, specify a quality of service (QOS), as well as message filters, transaction semantics, and connection retry policies.
 Once you configure a messaging bridge you can perform management tasks easily from the Administration Console, including suspending bridge traffic temporarily whenever necessary and monitoring the status of all your configured bridges.

-Messaging Bridge Components
+2.2 Messaging Bridge Components